 "The snake managed to slip through our fingers while his men fought against ours.
 He fled toward the entrance of the city.
 But worry not, Your Majesty, we sent out our best men after him.
 He should be captured before the day is over," Billy said.

 "A great many things need to be cleared.
 This plot runs deep as I understand it.
 We need to sort through many things and it will take time.
 I want the bodies taken care of before they start rotting.
 I also want Athar brought to me and hear from his own lips the part he played in all of this," Jasper said as he started to take charge and controlling the situation.

-"I will have the soldiers guard the palace and patrol the streets as a precaution," Roland continued.
+"I will have the soldiers guard the palace and patrol the streets as a precaution," Billy continued.

 "Your Majesty," said Edward as the group dispersed and the king started walking back to the palace.

 "Ah, yes, Cullen.
 I owe you a great deal of gratitude.
 Know that you shall be rewarded as you see fit!"
 Jasper seemed to be restored back to his former self.
 The depression of Athar's treason, the stress of the plot had all but gone away after the battle.
 Edward shook his head as he moved away from Jacob and Simon who still stood by his side, supporting him.